Cranial Osteopathic techniques

 It is a profound healing process which can release the deeply held patterns of pain or dysfunction- both physical and psychological which accumulate throughout life as a result of injury, illness, vaccinations and emotional trauma and become held into the body tissues, leading to ill-health.

-The Cranial Osteopathy process involves two main aspects.
+The Cranial technique involves two main aspects.
 It is primarily concerned with enhancing the underlying vitality-the Breath of Life, creating and maintaining health and wellbeing in all aspects of our lives.
 Secondly, it is concerned with releasing any restrictions to the free distribution of this vitality throughout the body.

 Concussion is often a dramatic and alarming injury that presents suddenly and usually resolves quickly.
 However, it can occasionally have longer lasting effects including reduced concentration, prolonged headaches, dizziness, as well as potential behavioural and emotional consequences.
 Being an injury that cannot easily be diagnosed with current imaging techniques, Concussion requires a systematic and holistic management approach by individuals who are experienced in dealing with such injuries.
 It is particularly topical at present given the number of recent high profile concussions occurring in the elite sporting environment: rugby players and boxers for example.